ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Harmonator/Harmonator Psycasts.md

 - 5th Level:
 	- .

+- Level 1 Miscast - Health Balance
+	- The caster loses 1d20 health, a random nearby hostile creature gains the amount the caster lost.
+		- Extra health is added to the creature's temporary health, this temporary health lasts for 24 hours or until removed.

-- Level 1 Miscast - Score Swap
+- Level 2 Miscast - Score Swap
 	- The caster rolls 1d6 and reduces the ability score that corresponds to the result by 1.
 The caster then rolls another 1d6 and increases the ability score that corresponds to the result by 1.

 | 1d6 | Ability Score |